anshxgaur/APX-GP/frontend/README.md

 We are not building an expensive ML pipeline.

-For this 1-month project, we will use a lightweight risk scoring model.
+For this project timeline, we will use a lightweight risk scoring model.

 ```text
 riskScore =